 Rule 15 normally applies to partial offers.
 If on a closing day acceptances received exceed the precise number of shares stated in the offer document under Rule 28.7, subject to the application of Rule 28.5, the offeror must declare the partial offer unconditional as to acceptances and comply with Rule 15.3 by extending the final closing day to the 14th day thereafter.
 The offeror cannot further extend the final closing day.
-If the acceptance conditional as to acceptances prior to the first closing day, provided that he fully complies with Rule 15.3.
+If the acceptance condition is fulfilled an offeror may also declare a partial offer unconditional as to acceptances prior to the first closing day, provided that he fully complies with Rule 15.3.
 The offeror cannot extend the final closing day to a day beyond the 14th day after the first closing day.
 The offer document must contain specific and prominent reference to the requirements in this Rule 28.4.